09 Sep A simple technique that’s helped many

 This can be done morning and night.
 There are both short and long term benefits to this exercise.
 In the moment, it will help to instill a sense of calm.
 In the longer term, it will help switch your body out of sympathetic nervous system dominance.
 You may notice that your muscles become less tense, that you don’t get as irritated or stressed, that you sleep better, that you find it easier to relax.

-Like the rest of us at tonika health, I’m always here to help.
-If you’d like to know more about this technique or anything else, please get in touch or book an appointment here.
+If you’d like to know more about this technique or anything else, please get in touch or book an appointment with one of our practitioners.